 PVC D-ring binders remain the strongest option for 5 inch and 6 inch ring sizes.
 Samsill’s Durable D-Ring binders in these sizes are high-capacity PVC binders.
 For long-term printed document storage, verify archival-safe requirements at the SKU level before specifying 5 inch or 6 inch sizes.
 The back-mounted D-ring mechanism also maximizes sheet capacity and keeps pages lying flatter under heavy load.

-Supports organizations purchasing under USDA BioPreferred-aligned procurement policies or sustainability reporting requirements
+If your organization purchases under USDA BioPreferred-aligned procurement policies or sustainability reporting requirements

 Plant-based is the right specification.
 The USDA Certified Biobased designation is a recognized federal program credential — not a marketing claim — and 59% biobased content is a defensible figure for supplier questionnaires, sustainability reports, and federal procurement documentation under programs that prioritize biobased products.